zsga/astro-demo/src/content/post/hello-world.md

 ---
 title: "Hello World"
 publishDate: "15 Apr 2024"
-description: "This post is used for validating if duplicate tags are removed, regardless of the string case"
+description: "This is the first post"
 tags: ["hello-world"]
 ---